Center Forward

-Center Forward is a national policy and political advocacy organization and 501(c)(4) nonprofit based in Washington, D.C.
-Established in 2010, it promotes centrist and bipartisan policymaking in the United States and engages in public education, policy research, and issue-based advertising.
-The group is chaired by former U.S. Representative Bud Cramer of Alabama.
+Center Forward is a national, centrist social and political advocacy nonprofit and 501(c)(4) organization based in Washington, D.C.
+It also operates a super PAC.
+Established in 2010, it promotes centrist and bipartisan policymaking in the United States and engages in public education, policy research, and issue-based advertising, with the stated goal of serving as "a premier convener for cross-party dialogue" The group is chaired by former U.S. Representative and Democratic Party politician Bud Cramer of Alabama.

 History

-Center Forward was founded in 2010 as a successor to the Blue Dog Coalition’s Political Action Committee, following campaign-finance rule changes that limited how Blue Dog Coalition members could support outside advocacy.
-While the organization shares ideological roots with that coalition—emphasizing fiscal responsibility and bipartisan cooperation—it operates independently.

-During its early years Center Forward sponsored advertising campaigns promoting congressional bipartisanship and supported several moderate Democratic candidates.
-By 2012 it had begun purchasing national television ads encouraging “commonsense solutions” on fiscal and budget issues, and by 2014 it was active in U.S. House races such as Georgia’s 12th District contest involving former Representative John Barrow.